GIT stability of linear maps on projective space with marked points: Introduction

 \subsection{Sketch of the proof of Theorem \ref{thm_main}}

 The proof of Theorem \ref{thm_main} is via polyhedral combinatorics.
 There is a standard method in GIT for checking stability of a point.
 To any maximal torus in $\SL_{N+1}$ and point $p \in \Twip$, we associate a convex polytope called the \emph{weight polytope} or \emph{state polytope}.
-A point $p$ is GIT stable if and only if its weight polytope contains the origin.
+A point $p$ is GIT stable with respect to a given maximal torus if and only if its weight polytope contains the origin.

 We find that the weight polytopes arising from the conjugation action of $\SL_{N+1}$ on $\PE$ are \emph{root polytopes of $A$ type} \cite{MR4310906}.
 The vertices of these polytopes are root vectors of the $A_N$ lattice.
 However, the weight polytopes that arise from the combined action of $\SL_{N+1}$ on $\Twip$ are rather complicated.
 To deal with this issue, we introduce a variant of the weight polytope called the \emph{corner polyhedron} (Definition \ref{def_corner}).
 The corner polyhedron is the Minkowski sum of the standard weight polytope and the nonnegative orthant.
 The idea is that, since the Weyl group of the $A_N$ lattice is the symmetric group $\mc{S}_N$, every 1-parameter subgroup in $\SL_{N+1}$ can be put in a descending form, and the corner polyhedron describes stability relative to descending 1-parameter subgroups.
 This allows us to frame complicated systems of inequalities, like those in \cite{MR4132597}, in the intuitive language of convex geometry.